MontelAle/participium/retrospective/Retrospective2.md

     - PRT-8/Technical officer view: sligtly overestimated review and testing
     - PRT-9/Citizen account config: overestimated the review

-    -  Overall assessment: e2e tests were overestimated for all the stories and the application didn't need any big last-minute fixes (PRT-54 and PRT-110).
+    -  Overall assessment: e2e tests were overestimated for all the stories and the application didn't need any big last-minute fixes (PRT-54).
 Since we haven't any other major errors we consider this sprint's estimation effort a success

 - What lessons did you learn (both positive and negative) in this sprint?
     - Increasing scrum meeting's frequency and communicating effectively during the sprint was very useful to keep everyone aligned and boost the team's efficiency